Can I reformat a Seagate Wireless Device to a MacOS Extended (HFS+) file system?

 Discusses the method and limitations for formatting a Seagate Wireless Device in MacOS.

-Note: When this article refers to a Wireless Device it is referring to a Seagate Wireless Plus or a Seagate Wireless.
+Note: When this article refers to a Wireless Device it is referring to a Seagate Wireless, Seagate Wireless Plus or a Seagate Satellite.

 If you have used your Wireless Device with Time Machine then you can follow the instructions below to get it back to factory settings.